JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

 ![step27](./steps/step27.png)

-I will restart celery to pick up the new changes.
+I will restart Celery to pick up the new changes.

 Now, I will try to place an order from swagger UI and expect that once the order has been placed, we will receive an email.